 .
 Each attorney advocates positions based on the client’s personal wants, needs, and viewpoints.

 .
-Parties communicate primarily through their attorneys regarding their positions, proposals, and counter-proposal.
+Parties communicate primarily through their attorneys regarding their positions, proposals, and counter-proposals.

 .
-The process may involve a formal legal procedure known as “discovery” in order to obtain financial and other relevant information.
+The process may involve a formal legal procedure known as “discovery” to obtain financial and other relevant information.

 .
 Parties are often ultimately dissatisfied with the outcome and are likely to return to court to change the outcome or resolve disputes.

 Our practice encourages clients to pursue mediation first because the goal is to enable both parties to reach agreements without the heavy financial and emotional burden of a court battle.